puristajs/purista/website/src/handbook/0_concept.md

 It does not try to treat developers to use certain patterns, conventions or styles.
 It tries to separate, decouple things and to avoid having dependencies within your logic.

-For example, with dependency injections, you have the need, that your dependency is instantiated within your current progress.
+For example, with dependency injections, you have the need, that your dependency is instantiated within your current process.
 This is a first warning sign for questions like "How to scale things up?" and "How to handle multiple instances" and "How to maintain".

 You quickly end up with one dependency injection for database, one for websockets, one for logging, one for...